 Policy applies to any food sold to the public, including the general student / faculty / staff population.
 This includes foods provided at events where there is a cover charge at the door.

-Policy does not apply to private dinners of small groups of friends or colleagues (e.g. dinner prepared and served in a house kitchenette), student club or cultural house activities that are only for that club or group members and their guests, where there is no entrance fee, no donation requested, and the foods are not for sale.
+Policy does not apply to private dinners of small groups of friends or colleagues (e.g. dinner prepared and served in a house kitchenette), student club or cultural house activities that are only for that club or group members, where there is no entrance fee, no donation requested, and the foods are not for sale.

 Only Events which are fund raisers for charities or student organization activities are permitted to sell food on campus.
 No student may sell food products on campus for personal profit.

 - Only foods that are not potentially hazardous may be sold or provided.

 - Hazardous foods include foods that contain meat, poultry, fish or uncooked or partially cooked eggs (such as mayonnaise or custard, quiche, etc.) or any foods that are required to be heated or cooled to be served may not be sold or provided.

 - No student-prepared foods that require heat or refrigeration may be offered.
 Exceptions to this rule may be made when approved means of heating or refrigeration are available, at the discretion of the Director of Student Programs.
 Exception possibilities apply to non-hazardous foods only.

 - Foods may be prepared in a dorm kitchenette or other kitchen facility.
 See Procedures for risk factors and use appropriate care in food preparation.

 - All ingredients must be listed (or available) for each food product.

 - If food has nuts in it, or if it is prepared in conjunction with other foods that have nuts in them, nut warnings must be provided on all the foods, whether they have nuts in them or not.
 Allergen warnings must be provided on all foods with potential allergens.